 We're now at page 600 of this 750 page novel

 It's at this late stage that the pacing picks up again.
 The closing stretches of the novel contain some very vividly written scenes of aerial combat: Peter is injured, invalided home, and marries Joan.
 Then it's back to the front and into an observation balloon, which is in turn shot down.
 As he parachutes to safety the plane that punctured his balloon returns to finish him off and strafes his legs in mid-air.
 Will he live or die?
 Well, I'll tell you: he lives, though badly hurt, and ends the book happy with Joan.
-The novel itself ends with Oswald reflecting on his experiencing of having raised these kids, and looking forward to working towards a better future for all children: ‘this idea of a League of Nations’ comes to him ‘with the effect of a personal and preferential call.’
+The novel itself closes with Oswald reflecting on his experiencing of having raised these kids, and looking forward to working towards a better future for all children: ‘this idea of a League of Nations’ comes to him ‘with the effect of a personal and preferential call.’
 [14.10] The last page of the novel is him picking up a pen, readying to do what he can to bring about the World State.

 One consequence of this renewed narrative momentum towards the novel's end is that it throws into relief just how turgid the middle bulk of the book has been.
 It's something underlined, ironically enough, by Wells's very facility in describing flight, the marked contrast of which to the earlier narrative of frustration and blockage and lack of forward-motion is all the more effectively brought out by Wells's stylistic fluency and eye for the telling detail.
 Just look at this lovely bit of descriptive prose narrating Peter's first solo piloting: